Root polytopes, tropical types, and toric edge ideals: Introduction

-In this paper we apply methods from \cite{dochtermann2012tropical} to the setting of root polytopes, where surprising connections to other objects of study are revealed.
-We consider the fine and coarse (co)type ideals of a generalized tropical hyperplane arrangement and relate them to well-known algebraic objects including determinantal ideals and toric edge ideals.
+In this paper we apply methods from \cite{dochtermann2012tropical} to the more general setting of root polytopes and find surprising connections to other well-studied objects.
+We consider the fine and coarse (co)type ideals of a generalized tropical hyperplane arrangement and relate them to well-known algebraic objects, including determinantal ideals and toric edge ideals.
 Using this `tropical perspective' we establish new results and provide novel and more compact proofs of several known theorems from the literature.

-In what follows we fix $A$ to be a $d \times n$ matrix with entries in ${\mathbb R} \cup \{\infty\}$ (which we will hereby refer to as a \textit{tropical matrix}), and let $\cH = \cH(A)$ denote the corresponding arrangement of $n$ tropical hyperplanes in $\troptorus{d}$.
-The finite entries of $A$ define a bipartite graph $B_A$, a subgraph of $K_{d,n}$.
-The values of these entries define a lifting of the vertices of the polytope $Q_{B_A}$, which in turn define a regular subdivision ${\mathcal S}(A)$ of $Q_{B_A}$.
+In what follows, we fix $A$ to be a $d \times n$ matrix with entries in ${\mathbb R} \cup \{\infty\}$ (which we will hereby refer to as a \textit{tropical matrix}), and let $\cH = \cH(A)$ denote the corresponding arrangement of $n$ tropical hyperplanes in $\troptorus{d}$.
+The finite entries of $A$ define a bipartite graph $B_A \subseteq K_{d,n}$.
+The values of these entries define a lifting of the vertices of the polytope $Q_{B_A}$, which in turn induces a regular subdivision ${\mathcal S}(A)$ of $Q_{B_A}$.
 We say that $A$ is \emph{sufficiently generic} if ${\mathcal S}(A)$ is a triangulation.
 The arrangement $\cH(A)$ also defines a subdivision $\cC(A)$ of $\troptorus{d}$ called the \emph{tropical complex}, and we let $\cB(A)$ denote the subcomplex consisting of the bounded cells of $\cC(A)$.
 We refer to Example \ref{ex: running} and Figure \ref{fig: tropHAex} for illustrations of these constructions.

-Our first result is a combinatorial formula for the dimension of $\cB(A)$, which will be important for our algebraic applications.
+Our first result is a combinatorial formula for the dimension of $\cB(A)$, which will be pivotal for our algebraic applications.
 For a bipartite graph $B$, denote by $\lambda(B)$ the \emph{recession connectivity} of $B$, defined in terms of subgraphs of $B$ that induce strongly connected directed graph structures (see Definition \ref{def: recession}).
-Extending earlier work on tropical convexity we establish the following.
+Extending earlier work on tropical convexity, we establish the following.

 \begin{thm}[Proposition \ref{prop: bounded+complex+dimension}, Corollary \ref{cor: bounded+complex+equality}] Let $B \subset K_{d,n}$ be a connected bipartite graph.
 Then for any $d \times n$ tropical matrix $A$ satisfying $B = B_A$ we have